chantastic/sites/chan.dev/src/posts/descale.md

 layout: layouts/post.njk
 ---

-Every couple of months, I have to "descale" the espresso machine.
+Every couple months, I have to "descale" the espresso machine.

 Apparently boiling water creates limescale.
 And, after a period of use, limescale deposits must be chemically removed.
 If not, they'll build up until all waterways are blocked.

-Today, as I spent on hour descaling machine, I realized that I've let my life get blocked.
+Today, as I spent on hour descaling the machine, I realized that I've let my life get blocked.
 I stopped producing [React Podcast](https://reactpodcast.com), I've stopped writing here, and I have a small course — nearly done — that I just can't seem to share.

 Overnight, the limescale in my life — work politics, illness, injuries, relational hurts, Trump, COVID, inequality and injustice, money — built up to a point where I can't push anything thru me.